 But be forewarned that a comprehensive analysis of neurotransmitter testing concluded that there is no connection between the levels of neurotransmitters found in the urine and those found in the brain.

-Currently, the scientific consensus is that these tests are a waste since there is no proven correlation between the levels of neurotransmitters found circulating throughout your body and those in your brain.
+Currently, the scientific consensus is that these tests are a waste since there is no proven correlation between the levels of neurotransmitters found circulating throughout the body and those in the brain.

 This makes sense when you consider that neurotransmitters generally do not cross the blood-brain barrier.